smatiolids/astra-openai-assistant-ui/README.md

 ## Getting Started

+Copy .env_sample to .env and set your environment variables

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev